infobaleen/infobaleen.github.io/docs/Platform/Analytics/Dashboards.md

 # Dashboards

-You customize a dashboard to visualize various information and results based on your data.
+You can customize dashboards to visualize various information and results based on your data.

-You create a new dashboard by clicking the + icon in the dropdown menu, or by clicking the purple plus sign in the upper right corner of the dashboard card.
+Dashboards can be created by clicking the + icon in the dropdown menu, or by clicking the purple plus sign in the upper right corner of the dashboard card.

 <img width="479" alt="Screenshot 2022-06-28 at 14 39 01" src="https://user-images.githubusercontent.com/4352260/176180577-0b7eec7b-516d-487d-938a-823aed14d26a.png">